cakephp/docs/en/views/helpers/form.rst

 Adding Custom Widgets
 =====================

-CakePHP makes it easy to add custom input widgets in your application, and use them like any other input type.
-All of the core input types are implemented as widgets, which means you can override any core widget with your own implemenation as well.
+CakePHP makes it easy to add custom control widgets in your application, and use them like any other control type.
+All of the core control types are implemented as widgets, which means you can override any core widget with your own implemenation as well.